davidleger95/cream/README.md

 Your auth token should now be set.
 Refresh the page to see your live account data.

 *NOTE: in the `functions/graphql.js` file you must set `const DEMO = false;` for live data to be used.

+## FAQ

+**Why are you using Gatsby for this and not Next.js?**

+I used Gatsby just for the ease of adding plugins and greater familiarity with the setup process.
+It's not ideal for SSR though because Gatsby can only server render data at build time which is not ideal for an app that is mostly dynamic.
+If I were building a production-ready version of this I'd be using Next.js for sure.

+**What's next for this?**

+I want to build out some charts using [React Vis](https://uber.github.io/react-vis/).
+I think it's a great library for data vis in React and I want to get more practice with it.

+**Ugh... why TypeScript?**

+TypeScript is great!
+I've quickly become one of those annoying TS people who won't shut up about it.

+**...But you're using JavaScript for the serverless funtions.**

+Yeah...
+Netlify serverless functions required a bit more effort than I was willing to spend to get TypeScript working.
+It is possible, but I was lazy and seemed like a hassle.